Consumer Complaints About Sudden Unintended Acceleration (SUA) in Toyotas

 Toyota technicians witnessed the vehicle accelerating and could provide no mechanical causes.
 The Avalon was repaired and at the expense of Toyota but the owner was told by the Toyota dealer that the vehicle's computer showed no error codes and that did not know if the repairs would really fix the vehicle.

-The search for the cause of SUA is ongoing, with many complaints similar to the above.
+The search for the cause of SUA is ongoing, with many complaints similar to the one above.
 Many believe that a complete assessment of possible electronic throttle defects is absolutely necessary to locate the problem and keep Toyota costumers safe.

 See related articles: